JustinFletcher/visuomotor-deep-optics/README.md

 # Visuomotor Deep Optics

+This repository implements a model of a dynamic, partially controllable optomechanical system.

-This repository implements an active deep optics approach, in which an agent model is trained to control an optomechanical system to mazimize episodic reward from an environment that, in turn, contains a task model.
+[//]: # (This repository implements an active deep optics approach, in which an agent model is trained to control an optomechanical system to mazimize episodic reward from an environment that, in turn, contains a task model. )

 ## Install